-Generally, Section 129 of the Internal Revenue Code (IRC) provides an income tax exclusion for benefits received through an employer-sponsored dependent care assistance program (DCAP), also referred to as a dependent care flexible spending account (FSA).
+Generally, Section 129 of the Internal Revenue Code (IRC) provides an income tax exclusion for benefits received through an employer-sponsored dependent care assistance program (DCAP), also referred to as a dependent care flexible spending account (DCFSA).
 The maximum annual DCAP exclusion depends on the employee's federal income tax filing status: \$5,000 for most filers (single or married filing jointly); \$2,500 for married filing separately.
 The maximum annual DCAP exclusion is measured per calendar year, regardless of whether the employer administers the plan according to a non-calendar plan year.
-The DCAP maximums are not subject to annual cost of living adjustments; however, they were increased temporarily to \$10,500 and \$5,250, respectively, exclusively for 2021.
+Further, the maximum annual DCAP exclusion is measured per employee (not per employer); employees with more than one employer during a calendar year must take care not to exceed the maximum annual exclusion.
+The DCAP maximums are not subject to annual cost of living adjustments.

 In order to qualify for Section 129 tax exclusions, a DCAP must satisfy certain nondiscrimination rules.
 These rules generally prohibit plan designs that intentionally or unintentionally favor highly compensated employees (HCEs, as further defined below).
-So, while employers have flexibility to design the terms of DCAP eligibility, benefits and contributions as they desire, they need to consider the DCAP nondiscrimination tests - particularly the 55% average benefits test (which looks at actual DCAP benefit utilization) - when designing and administering their DCAP plans.
+So, while employers have flexibility to design the terms of DCAP eligibility, benefits, and contributions as they desire, they need to consider the DCAP nondiscrimination tests - particularly the 55% average benefits test (which looks at actual DCAP benefit utilization) - when designing and administering their DCAP plans.

-Employers, human resource managers, plan administrators and company executives should be aware of the nondiscrimination rules under Section 129.
-This publication examines the DCAP nondiscrimination requirements, problematic plan designs, timing of testing, the definition of HCE, the types of tests that must be satisfied, the consequences of a discriminatory plan design and the methods for correcting nondiscrimination failures.
-It includes a chart of IRS Limits on Retirement Benefits and Compensation, including the HCE thresholds for current and prior years (Appendix A) and a Sample EmployeeCommunication for notifying HCEs of benefit election adjustments that may be required to satisfy nondiscrimination testing (Appendix B).
+Employers, human resource managers, plan administrators, and company executives should be aware of the nondiscrimination rules under Section 129.
+This publication examines the DCAP nondiscrimination requirements, problematic plan designs, timing of testing, the definition of HCE, the types of tests that must be satisfied, the consequences of a discriminatory plan design, and the methods for correcting nondiscrimination failures.
+It includes a chart of IRS Limits on Retirement Benefits and Compensation, including the HCE thresholds for current and prior years (Appendix A) and a Sample Employee Communication for notifying HCEs of benefit election adjustments that may be required to satisfy nondiscrimination testing (Appendix B).

 Note: While the focus of this publication is on DCAPs, self-insured group health plans (including health reimbursement arrangements (HRAs)) and cafeteria plans (pre-tax contribution arrangements, including health FSAs) are subject to a different set of nondiscrimination rules, found in IRC Sections 105 and 125, respectively.
 For further information on those two sets of rules as well as a high level summary of nondiscrimination rules, see the NFP publications Sections 105 and 125 Nondiscrimination Rules: A Guide for Employers and Quick Reference Chart: Nondiscrimination Rules.
+For further information about the application of Section 79 nondiscrimination rules to employer-provided group term life insurance - another popular employee benefit - see the NFP publication Group Term Life Insurance: A Guide for Employers.